Code Style. XML

 This tab lets you define a set of rules that rearranges your code according to your preferences.

 |Matching rules||Use this area to define elements order as a list of rules, where every rule has a set of matches such as modifier or type. |

-- use this button to add a rule.
+- - use this button to add a rule.
 The empty rule dialog window opens.

-- use this button to remove the rule from the list.
+- - use this button to remove the rule from the list.

-- use this button to edit an existing rule.
+- - use this button to edit an existing rule.
 To see this button, navigate to the rule that you want to edit and click on the button.
 In pop-up window that opens, modify the rule fields.

-- use these buttons to move the selected rule up or down.
+- - use these buttons to move the selected rule up or down.

 |Empty rule||Use this window to create a new matching rule or edit an existing one.
 You can select from the following filters: |

 - Type - use this filter to choose classes or methods for your rule.

 Note that clicking twice on the type keyword will negate the condition.

 - Name - use this field to specify entry names in the rule.
 This filter matches only entry names such as field names, method names, class names and etc. The filter supports regular expressions and uses a standard syntax.
 The match is performed against the entire name.

 - Namespace - use this field to specify the namespace in the rule.
 It lets you specify a rule that controls a namespace attribute position.

 - Order - use this drop-down list to select the sorting order for the rule.
 This option is useful when more than one element uses the same matching rule.
 In this case, selecting Keep order will keep the same order as was set before the rearrangement and selecting Order by Name will sort the elements with the same matching rule by their names.

 - Aliases - this option displays aliases that were defined in the Rules Alias Definition dialog.
 You can remove the ones you do not need.

 | ||This icon appears when you select Order by Name in Order option.
 The icon indicates that the items in this rule are alphabetized.|

 |Additional Settings||Use this area to set additional arrangement options.
 The Force rearrange drop-down list lets you select options that affect the Rearrange entries check box in the Reformat Code dialog.|

 You can select from the following options:

 - Use current mode (toggled in the Reformat Code dialog) - In this case the Rearrange entries check box stays active and you can modify it in the Reformat Code dialog.

 - Always - In this case the Rearrange entries check box is selected and becomes read-only.

 - Never - In this case the Rearrange entries check box is cleared and becomes read-only.

 Click this link to reveal the list of languages to be used as the base for the current language code style.
 So doing, only the settings that are applicable to the current language are taken.
 All the other settings are not affected.

 Click Reset to discard changes and return to the initial set of code style settings.

-Last modified: 29 March 2017
+Last modified: 19 July 2017